 Surreal is the best way to describe it from then on out.
 A teenager we had never met was going to decide if we would become parents or not.
 Our faith (my husband’s always had been stronger than mine) had us hoping God had his will all wrapped up in this too.
 Teenagers are, by nature, finicky, but what we took from the social worker in the coming days and many questions I had answered was that she was pretty solid in her decision to place for adoption.
 She felt very strongly about doing it.

 It was also interesting because I had been experiencing what I’d call an overall softening of my heart in the past year.
-In researching adoption, in seeing profiles of kids in foster care, shedding tears over everything, putting yourself in the adoption community and defending the adoption choice to naysayers and explaining the process to your family, it just had softened my heart.
+In researching adoption, seeing profiles of kids in foster care, shedding tears over everything, putting yourself in the adoption community and defending the adoption choice to naysayers, and explaining the process to your family, just had softened my heart.

-What happened that morning is something that was quite appropriate, but also a very cruel joke I think God played on me.
+What happened that morning was quite appropriate, but also a very cruel joke I think God played on me.
 I almost did not make it to that meeting.

 In a complete panic, I race up to the shower, but realize, luckily, we had built in an extra half hour that morning because we wanted to go together to find stuff at the store for a little gift bag for the expectant mother.
 We were going to stop on the way to get little goodies and a card.
 That is all that saved me that morning.
 I said, “Go to the store, get whatever; I don’t care anymore.”
 I knew it would not be the cute female-made bag I had envisioned, but I told him to go, and I’d get ready.